Olfactory bulb: Accessory olfactory bulb

 In vertebrates, the accessory olfactory bulb (AOB), which resides on the dorsal-posterior region of the main olfactory bulb, forms a parallel pathway independent from the main olfactory bulb.
 The vomeronasal organ sends projections to the accessory olfactory bulb making it the second processing stage of the accessory olfactory system.
 As in the main olfactory bulb, axonal input to the accessory olfactory bulb forms synapses with mitral cells within glomeruli.
 The accessory olfactory bulb receives axonal input from the vomeronasal organ, a distinct sensory epithelium from the main olfactory epithelium that detects chemical stimuli relevant for social and reproductive behaviors, but probably also generic odorants.
-It has been hypothesized that, in order for the vomernasal pump to turn on, the main olfactory epithelium must first detect the appropriate odor.
+It has been hypothesized that, in order for the vomeronasal pump to turn on, the main olfactory epithelium must first detect the appropriate odor.
 However, the possibility that the vomeronasal system works in parallel or independently from generic olfactory inputs has not been ruled out yet.

-Vomeronasal sensory neurons provide direct excitatory inputs to AOB principle neurons called mitral cells which are transmitted to the amygdala and hypothalamus and therefore are directly involved in sex hormone activity and may influence aggressiveness and mating behavior.
+Vomeronasal sensory neurons provide direct excitatory inputs to AOB principle neurons called mitral cells.
+These are transmitted to the amygdala and hypothalamus and therefore are directly involved in sex hormone activity and may influence aggressiveness and mating behavior.
 Axons of the vomeronasal sensory neurons express a given receptor type which, differently from what occurs in the main olfactory bulb, diverge between 6 and 30 AOB glomeruli.
 Mitral cell dendritic endings go through a dramatic period of targeting and clustering just after presynaptic unification of the sensory neuron axons.
-The connectivity of the vomernasal sensorglomery neurons to mitral cells is precise, with mitral cell dendrites targeting the glomeruli.
+The connectivity of the vomeronasal sensory neurons to mitral cells is precise, with mitral cell dendrites targeting the glomeruli.
 There is evidence against the presence of a functional accessory olfactory bulb in humans and other higher primates.

 The AOB is divided into two main subregions, anterior and posterior, which receive segregated synaptic inputs from two main categories of vomeronasal sensory neurons, V1R and V2R, respectively.
-This appears as a clear functional specialization, given the differential role of the two populations of sensory neurons in detecting chemical stimuli of different type and molecular weight.
-Although it doesn't seem to be maintained centrally, where mitral cell projections from both sides of the AOB converge.
+This appears as a clear functional specialization, given the differential role of the two populations of sensory neurons in detecting chemical stimuli of different types and molecular weights.
+However, it does not seem to be maintained centrally, where mitral cell projections from both sides of the AOB converge.
 A clear difference of the AOB circuitry, compared to the rest of the bulb, is its heterogeneous connectivity between mitral cells and vomeronasal sensory afferents within neuropil glomeruli.
-AOB mitral cells indeed contact through apical dendritic processes glomeruli formed by afferents of different receptor neurons, thus breaking the one-receptor-one-neuron rule which generally holds for the main olfactory system.
-This implies that stimuli sensed through the VNO and elaborated in the AOB are subjected to a different and probably more complex level of elaboration.
-Accordingly, AOB mitral cells show clearly different firing patterns compared to other bulbar projection neurons.
+AOB mitral cells connect through apical dendritic processes of the glomeruli formed by afferents of different receptor neurons, thus breaking the one-receptor-one-neuron rule which generally holds for the main olfactory system.
+This implies that stimuli sensed through the VNO and elaborated in the AOB are subject to a different and probably more complex level of elaboration.
+Accordingly, AOB mitral cells show different firing patterns compared to other bulbar projection neurons.
 Additionally, top down input to the olfactory bulb differentially affects olfactory outputs.